auth0-blog/securing-api-rails/README.md

 brew install rbenv
 ```

+Note that before using `rbenv`, you need to initialize it so that it's used instead of the system version.
+See [here](https://github.com/rbenv/rbenv#installation) for more details.

 If you're in the folder of the project, running `rbenv install` installs the right version of ruby as specified by the [.ruby-version](./.ruby-version).
 Then, install the dependencies by running `bundle install`.

 There's a `go` script that you can use to execute the different tasks.